Skip to main content

 Consumer CellularNo age req.From $25/moNoYes

 Bottom line: For seniors specifically looking for the best deal, AT&T is the most expensive option without a qualifying discount.
 T-Mobile Magenta 55+ is the most competitive on price for unlimited plans.
+If rural network reliability matters most, Verizon Unlimited 55+ is the better major-carrier option.
 Consumer Cellular is the best fit for light data users and AARP members.
 AT&T makes sense when you have a qualifying non-age discount (military, employer) or when family plan sharing brings the per-line cost down.

 When AT&T is still the right choice for seniors